-Quick Note: Humana also offers a High-Deductible Plan F, but, effective Jan.
-1, 2020, plan options C, F, and the High-Deductible Plan F are only available to applicants who became eligible for Medicare prior to 2020.
+Quick Note: Effective Jan.
+1, 2020, plan options C, F, and the High Deductible Plan F are only available to applicants who became eligible for Medicare prior to 2020.

 Let's take a look at the different Medigap plans and who they're best for so you can decide which Humana plan might be the right fit for you.

 Humana's Medigap plans A and B are designed to help cover costs for basic needs not paid by Medicare Parts A and B, such as unexpected medical expenses or extended hospital care.
 You save money with these plans, as you are not paying for coverage you do not use, but you may have to deal with a few unexpected expenses.
 Plan B adds a bit more coverage for hospitalization.